TavaresDylan/AWS-S3-Storage/.github/ISSUE_TEMPLATE/frontend.md

 ---
 name: Frontend issue
-description: Issue about the Frontend application
+about: Issue about the Frontend application
 title: "[Frontend]: "
 labels: ["scope/frontend"]